c4m3l-security/c4m3l-security/README.md

 I have lots of knowledge in identifying and remediating vulnerabilities.
 I have proven experience in penetration testing and I am also well-versed in various tools and frameworks.

 Furthermore, I write my own tools and exploits to keep challenging myself and also to contribute to the cybersecurity community.
-You can follow most of my work on my personal blog and some work on Github.

 # Contact
 E-mail: jonas@jhsec.dk